-The vast majority of our guests come to us, having been lured by the grandeur and mystery of St. Michael’s Mount, specifically the giant and the legends surrounding them.
-For them, we offer a wealth of information on our Reception desk such as tide times so walking across the prominent causeway is ticked off the bucket list, opening times for the gardens, activities for the children and guided tours to name but a few.
+The vast majority of our guests to Marazion come to us having been lured by the grandeur and mystery of visiting St Michael’s Mount, specifically the giant and the legends surrounding them.
+For those staying in our various accommodation types, we offer a wealth of information on our Reception desk such as tide times so walking across the prominent causeway is ticked off the bucket list, opening times for the gardens, activities for the children and guided tours to name but a few.

 After paying for your tickets to get into the castle (National Trust members fare well here, or Adult: £10.50, Child £5 – family tickets available) you get to walk up the cobbled slope and begin ascending to the giant’s lair.
 Interestingly enough, in the 19th Century, work was started to repair parts of the chapel – the repair work unearthed a cave of mystery where inside was found the hidden tomb of a Skeleton that measured 7ft 8inches and a leather jug.
 No one knows who or why to this day!
 Another mysterious fact that adds to the children’s interest… It’s a long and steep walk to the castle and best done in sensible shoes – especially on a damp day such as our experience!

 As you can only expect, the views from St Michael’s Mount over Mounts Bay itself are spectacular, and it’s really refreshing to get a different aspect of Marazion (John’s favourite thing) – cue lots of visitors going selfie mad #StMichaelsMount #wow.
 For us, it was a wonderful place to sit down, take in the panoramic views, and accidentally eat all the contents of our lunchbox…